-How to sing a W
+How to sing consonants

 Pretty simple, right?
 If you’re ready to work on other difficult consonant sounds, and build your voice into a powerful singing machine, then you can book a session with me today here at Bohemian Vocal Studio!